 Videoblogging will lead you to interesting places and concepts.
 It is very educational.
 I learned something that I did not know before making this video.
-Watch the video on my parking garage inspired blues and then we'll talk.

 For those that can't see the video I was asked to leave the alley because I was recording the parking structure.
 The reason given was that the building was copyrighted and the architects didn't want the building recorded for others to copy.